IBM/dbb-zappbuild/BUILD.md

 ### Perform ImpactBuilds by overwriting the baseline reference for the analysis of changed files

-Implementing a release based development approach, will lead to combine several features into the release candidate, which is formed in a release branch.
+Implementing a release-based approach will lead to combining several features into the release candidate, which is formed in a release branch.
 For more information please have a look to the documentation about git flow.

-In this case, the build framework should create a consolidated build for all changed files including their impacts (potentially with the optimized compile time options) for the incremental release candidate.
-The scenario for the first build on the release branch is expected to be slightly different from the impact build of topic branches.
+To create an incremental release candidate, the build framework needs to perform a consolidated build that includes all changed files and their impacts (potentially this build can use optimized compile options).
+In this situation, the first build on the release branch must be slightly different from the typical impact build of topic branches.

-The invocation is similar to other impact builds, but provides an additional option `--baselineRef`.
-The commandline option `--baselineRef` allows you to overwrite the baseline hash for each directory for the analysis phase for changed files.
-The referenced directory needs to be in the list of the `applicationSrcDirs` build preference.
+The invocation for this consolidated build is performed through the `--impactBuild` parameter with the use of an additional option, called `--baselineRef`.
+The command-line option `--baselineRef` allows you to specify the baseline hash/tag for each directory when running an impact analysis: each file that was changed, renamed or deleted between the baseline hash/tag and the current hash will be managed by the build framework, and will impact the scope of the impact build.
+The referenced directory needs to be in the list of the `applicationSrcDirs` build property.

 The syntax for --baselineRef is a comma-seperated list of mappings for each application source dir.
 Each mapping is seperated by a colon:
 `--baselineRef <application source dir>:<gitReference>,<application source dir>:<gitReference>,...`
-Alternatively, for the main application directory reference, it is sufficient to specify `--baselineRef <gitReference>` `gitReference` can be anything in the history - a git commit, a git tag .
+Alternatively, for the main application directory reference, it is sufficient to specify `--baselineRef <gitReference>`. `gitReference` can either be a git commit hash or a git tag in the history.

 Another scenario of this build setup is to run the build with the DBB reportOnly option to build a cumulative deployment package without rebuilding the binaries.